Vironsusi/Lekmod/readme.md

-# Lekmod
+# Loup's Modified Lekmod

-This is the source code for the Lekmod project.
+This is the source code for Loup's Modified Lekmod.
+Go to EnormousApplePie's repo for Lekmod proper.

 It includes the custom mapscript and the custom .dll source files in addition to the main mod files.

-### Want to contribute?
-* UPDATE 30th of September 2024: I now accept pull request again, provided the quality of the request is sufficient.
+### Current Bugs
+Units with Additional HP steal gold when attacking cities Units with additional HP, when getting upgraded and having taken more damamge the the unit it is upgrading into has HP will kill the Unit.